aomlomics/protocol-extract-dna-sedtrap-powersoil/protocol_extract_dna_sedtrap_powersoil.md

    b.
 If there are larger organisms or shells present, remove them and make note in the sample log.
       i.
 Ideally, remove these large organisms/shells before centrifuging.
 2. Prepare Samples in 2 mL sample tubes
    a.
-Clean off all scooping tools with RNase Zap!
+Clean off all scooping tools with RNase Away
    b.
 Tare weight of 2-mL sample tube and then scoop/load sediments from 50 mL into 2-mL sample tube (provided in Qiagen kit), aiming for ~250 mg (as little as 200 mg and as much as 300)
    c.
 In cases of small samples, use eyedropper with Milli-Q to disturb the sample to pour into 2 mL tubes, wait to settle, then remove supernatant with dropper.
    d.
 Record exact sediment weight in each discrete tube